agaparkg/world-clocks-react-app/README.md

-## World Clocks - What time is it anywhere in the world?
+## World Clocks - Check the local time anywhere in the world

 ![Output](world-clocks.png)